 The sum of the squares of two sides of a right triangle is equal to the square of the third side, or hypotenuse.

 In other words, if you wanted to determine if an assembly was square using math, select the face that you want to check for square.
 Check one corner of the assembly with a framing or combination layout square to make sure that it is a right angle.
 Then, using a tape measure, measure along one edge from that right angle to get the length, and using a calculator, multiply that length value times itself (or square the length value).
 Save this squared length into the calculator's memory.

 Next, measure one of the edges adjacent to the edge that you previously measured to get the width of the assembly.
 Perform the same task, multiplying this value times itself (or squaring the value), then add it to the original value in the memory of the calculator.
 You now have one half of the equation complete.

-To obtain the third value, measure diagonally (unobstructed) from the open end of the length edge to the open end of the width edge.
+To obtain the third value, measure diagonally (unobstructed) from the open end of the long edge to the open end of the wide edge.
 This will provide what is called the hypotenuse.
 Multiply the hypotenuse times itself and if that value matches the sum of the two squared sides (in other words, the value that you have stored in memory, your assembly is square.

 The 3-4-5 Rule

 This is sometimes referred to in woodworking as the 3-4-5 rule.
 While you can always use the 3-4-5 Rule to determine square on any scale when you're laying out a project, there is a more precise (and much faster) way to determine whether your nearly-completed assembly is square.

 Measure the diagonals with a tape measure and check to see if the two distances match.
 If they are equal, your assembly is square.